gauravfodekar/NodeJSNotes/README.md

 These methods can provide more specific and accurate type checking for certain situations.

-31.	# what is curing in JavaScript ?
+31.#what is curing in JavaScript ?
 Answer: In JavaScript, "currying" is a functional programming concept that involves transforming a function that takes multiple arguments into a series of functions, each of which takes a single argument.
 Currying allows you to create specialized functions from a more general one by partially applying the arguments.

 Here's a simple example of currying in JavaScript: